-Suburban Density: Residential development having a density of less than five and more than two dwelling units per acre.
+Suburban Density: Residential development having a density of less than 2.2 five and greater more than one two dwelling units per acre.

-Townhouse Development: A project, governed by the Unit Ownership provisions of this ordinance, consisting of attached units in conjunction with a separate lot or lots of common ownership, regardless of whether it is designed for residence, office, the operation of any industry or business, or for any other type of independent use, and wherein each unit has at least one vertical wall extending from ground to roof dividing it from adjoining units, and each unit is separately owned, with the owner of such unit having title to the land on which it sits.
+Townhomehouse Development: A project, governed by the Unit Ownership provisions of this ordinance, consisting of attached units in conjunction with a separate lot or lots of common ownership, regardless of whether it is designed for residence, office, the operation of any industry or business, or for any other type of independent use, and wherein each unit has at least one vertical wall extending from ground to roof dividing it from adjoining units, and each unit is separately owned, with the owner of such unit having title to the land on which it sits.